Pets4HomesPets4Homes

 Preventative Care Schedule

 Puppies begin vaccinations between 6 and 8 weeks, with booster shots following veterinary guidelines through the first six months.
 Annual wellness exams, ear inspections due to their floppy ears, and spaying or neutering around six months are advised.
-Maintaining healthy body weight helps prevent joint and heart strain.
+Maintaining a healthy body weight helps prevent joint and heart strain.

 Insurance and Financial Planning